48productions/audio-reactive-led-strip/README.md

 A PyQtGraph GUI will open to display the output of the visualization on the computer.
 There is a setting to enable/disable the GUI display in [config.py](python/config.py)

 ![visualization-gui](images/visualization-gui.png)

-If you encounter any issues or have questions about this project, feel free to [open a new issue](https://github.com/scottlawsonbc/audio-reactive-led-strip/issues).

 # Limitations
 * ESP8266 supports a maximum of 256 LEDs.
 This limitation will be removed in a future update.
 The Raspberry Pi can use more than 256 LEDs.